lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Getting-Ready/index.rst

    It is advisable to double check with folks that they have specified all necessary tickets, as it has been the case before that people forget a relevant one.
 #.
 Once the relevant tickets have been identified, the commit SHAs associated with them need to be found so they can be included in the new release.
 The ``The collect_ticket_commits`` in the vanward_ can help with that.
 #.
 All XML changes not included in the incremental upgrade need to be moved to the next release in the CAP project.
 The ``move_bucket_ticket_links`` script in the vanward_ package can be used to take care of that.
 #.
 Since an incremental upgrade changes the XML interface only partially, it is important to check that the changes do not break schema compatibility.
+See :ref:`Control-System-Upgrade-Getting-Ready-Checking-Schema-Compatibility` for further instructions.

 Upgrading SAL
 =============